MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ExclusionExtension

-Specifies the file name extensions, such as `obj` and `lib`, to exclude from scheduled, custom, and real-time scanning.
+Specifies the filename extensions (for example, `obj` or `lib`) to exclude from scheduled, custom, and real-time scanning.

-To replace all existing values with the values you specify, use the following syntax: `"Extension1","Extension2",..."ExtensionN"`.
+To replace all existing values with the values you specify, use the following syntax:
+`"Extension1","Extension2",..."ExtensionN"`.

 To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

 `Add-MpPreference -ExclusionExtension "Extension1","Extension2"..."ExtensionN"`

-To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:
+To remove values without affecting other existing values, use the **Remove-MpPreference** cmdlet:

 `Remove-MpPreference -ExclusionExtension "Extension1","Extension2"..."ExtensionN"`